andreimladin/java-interview-preparation/README.md

 ## Best practices & Design Patterns
 * Choose composition over inheritance
-* Understand each type of relationship between classes:
+* Understand each type of relationship between classes and when to use them:
   * Inheritance
   * Aggregation
   * Asociation